Old Brown Shoe: Let It Be rehearsals and Harrison demo

 The Beatles rehearsed "Old Brown Shoe" several times over three days, beginning on 27 January 1969, during the Let It Be sessions at Apple Studio in London.
 Harrison still played piano on the song and the lyrics were complete.
 The run-throughs on 28 January included contributions from guest keyboardist Billy Preston, who supplied fills on Hammond organ.
+In the documentary The Beatles: Get Back, Preston can also be seen playing a six-string bass while McCartney plays Harrison's Fender Telecaster upside-down.
 The tapes from that day show John Lennon struggling with the guitar part; in Everett's description, his playing suggests he was "stymied or disinterested".
 (Note: In their study of the Twickenham and Apple Studio tapes that led to the Let It Be album and film, Doug Sulpy and Ray Schweighardt comment that in response to Lennon's substandard playing and his complaints about the abundance of chords, Harrison suggested that Preston should play piano so that he could play guitar instead of Lennon.
 Offended by this, according to Sulpy and Schweighardt, Lennon started up the song again but once more "offer[ed] inept accompaniment".)
 At this point, Starr had devised a drum pattern on the off-beat.
 The band gave considerable time to the song but chose not to record it for the album.

 Harrison made a solo demo of the song at EMI Studios (subsequently Abbey Road Studios), featuring piano and vocal, and two overdubbed electric guitar parts.
 The session took place on 25 February, his 26th birthday, and also included solo recordings of "Something" and "All Things Must Pass", which were similarly overlooked for inclusion on Let It Be.
 Harrison played these versions of "Old Brown Shoe" and "Something" to Joe Cocker, who accepted Harrison's offer to record the latter song.
 (Note: In a 1982 interview, Cocker recalled the meeting with Harrison: "I was really taken aback at how brilliant he was, 'cause he just played such simple chords and made a tune around them.
 And he gave me 'Old Brown Shoe' to work with – I never did anything with it, though.")
 Author Simon Leng describes "Old Brown Shoe" as "the most complete in conception" of the three demos, with an arrangement that contains several of the main elements present in the Beatles' subsequent recording.
 The demos were released on the band's 1996 outtakes compilation Anthology 3.